furicle/WOTBlitz-Named-Camo/README.markdown

 ### Tanks that don't quite qualify
-These tanks look like permanent camo name addition tanks, but have slight stat differences
+These tanks look like legendary vehicles (with permanent camo), but have stat differences from the regular versions of the same tank.

 | Original | Other          |
 | ---      | ---            |